desaintvincent/git-buster/README.md

 - Ephemeral author filter (autocomplete): ad-hoc text/datalist filter by username or full name; disabled when persistent Author scope is set to Mine; not stored across reloads.
 - Per-MR magnifying glass button: if the MR title contains a JIRA-like ticket (e.g. ABC-123), clicking adds it to the title filter without duplication; disabled if no ticket pattern is found.
 - Per-MR columns include Approvals (count of approved_by) and Reviewers (unique non-author users who either approved or left a non-system comment; tooltip lists names).
+- Review meta (approvals & reviewers) is cached per MR until its `updated_at` changes.
+Fetches occur in small batches (default 5).
+A "Refresh review meta" button clears cached entries for currently visible MRs and refetches them incrementally.

 Hotfix definition (overview page filter):
 - Targets `main` or `master` branch OR